 Wasted it on a 52-room mansion

 In 2016, a judge approved a resolution for rapper 50 Cent's bankruptcy proceedings, which had been playing out in public for a year.
 His problems were mainly wrapped up in his house, whose previous inhabitants also all went bankrupt or even went to prison for bankruptcy fraud.
 The 50,000 square-foot Connecticut mansion had 52 rooms, nine kitchens, a basketball court, and a $70,000 monthly maintenance and upkeep fee.
-While 50 Cent still records and releases music, his feuds and public actions compete with the tracks for attention — the latest being a "super spreader" Super Bowl party that St. Petersburg, Florida, Mayor Rick Kriseman called "stupid."
+While 50 Cent still records and releases music, even appearing in the 2022 Super Bowl halftime show, his feuds and public actions also grab attention.
+His current beef with the network Starz, for which he executive produces "Power," "Power Book II: Ghost" and other projects, is his latest.

 Related: How the Rich and Famous Continue to Travel and Party During the Pandemic